 Guardian editor-in-chief Alan Rusbridger said that “this is clearly a very troubling development with serious implications for press freedom.”

 “Russia’s treatment of journalists — both domestic and foreign — is a cause of great concern,” he added in a statement released by the newspaper.

 The Guardian said the incident was believed to be the first removal of a British staff journalist from the country since the end of the Cold War.

 But in a statement released late Tuesday, the foreign ministry attempted to play down the incident, saying it was due to procedural violations and Harding could in theory return to Russia.

 “He broke a number of rules for foreign correspondents of which all journalists are well aware,” it said.

 Harding had applied for a new journalist’s accreditation in November but then left Moscow for London on personal business without receiving the new press card, the foreign ministry said.

 He left “without receiving his (newly) issued foreign journalist’s accreditation despite knowing that he must” obtain one.

 The ministry added that if he “complies with these rules, which apply to all foreign correspondents, there should be no problems for L. Harding’s entry to the Russian Federation.”

-Confirming those suspicions, a Russian security source told RIA Novosti that Harding's name was on a list of undesirable persons and the demand for him not to be allowed to enter Russia came from "one of the Russian (security) structures."
+Yet a security source had earlier told the RIA Novosti agency that Harding’s name was on a list of undesirable persons and the demand for him not to be allowed to enter Russia came from “one of the Russian (security) structures.”